 Having a risk management plan means you are prepared and able to take control of adverse situations, as well as;

-- Giving your stakeholders the confidence to know you’re looking after their investment
+- giving your stakeholders the confidence to know you’re looking after their investment

-- Helping you and your employees react in a suitable manor to any negative media attention
+- helping you and your employees react in a suitable manor to any negative media attention

-- Reducing any long term reputational damage by resolving an incident as quickly as possible
+- reducing any long term reputational damage by resolving an incident as quickly as possible

-- Reducing the risk of threats your plant is exposed to which can save time and be cost effective
+- reducing the risk of threats your plant is exposed to which can save time and be cost effective

-- Ensure that your employees are working in a safe environment and visitors are protected
+- ensure that your employees are working in a safe environment and visitors are protected.

-Insurance can offset most risks but having to make a claim is not ideal.
+Insurance can offset some risks but having to make a claim is not ideal.
 By having the right risk management plan in place, you can ensure risks are identified and managed, which in turn will help to prevent losses and insurance claims.